- Target Muscle Group

-One Arm Seated Neutral Dumbbell Wrist Curl Instructions
+One-Arm Seated Neutral Grip Dumbbell Wrist Curl Instructions

-- Grasp a dumbbell using a neutral grip (palms facing in) and sit down on the end of a flat bench.
+- Grab a dumbbell using a neutral grip (palm facing in) and sit down on the end of a flat bench.

-- Bending only at the wrist, let the dumbbell drop as far as possible.
-You can rest your non-working arm in your lap for stability.
+- Bending only at the wrists, let the dumbbell drop as far as possible.
 This is the starting position for the exercise.

-- Slowly raise the dumbbell up as far as possible squeezing the forearm muscles at the top of the movement.
+- Slowly curl the dumbbell towards your body using your wrists.
+Squeeze the forearm muscles at the top of the movement.